Skip to main content

 What are the two types of metal roof systems?

-Before we get to the signs that it’s time to replace your standing seam metal roof, you need to know the difference between the two metal roof systems.
+Before we get to the signs that you need a metal roof replacement, you need to understand the difference between the two metal roof systems.
+This is mainly because each metal roof has certain signs to look for.

 standing seam metal roof

-Due to a lack of expansion capabilities on a screw down panel roof system, I do not recommend that you use this type of roof system over any heated living or workspace.
+Due to a screw down metal roof’s lack of expansion capabilities, I do not recommend installing it over any heated living or workspace.

-4 signs you should replace your metal roof
+5 signs you need a metal roof replacement

-1. The painted finish on your metal roof panels has reached the 30-year mark (standing seam only)
+1. The Kynar 500 painted finish has reached the 30-year mark (standing seam only)

-This could be from falling limbs or heavy hail damage.
-It could also be from other tradesmen walking on your roof or painters spilling paint and using chemicals to clean the paint off the panels.
+However, it could also be from other tradesmen walking on your roof, painters spilling paint, or using chemicals to clean the paint off the panels.
+No matter what, your metal roof will need replacing sooner rather than later if the painted finish gets damaged.

 4. Storm damage to the metal panels (both)

-This may seem pretty obvious, but if anything damages the integrity of your metal panels it’ll lead to a roof replacement.
+While damaging the painted finish leads to a replacement, so does damage that compromises the integrity of your actual metal.
 This is usually caused by acts of God, such as strong storms, hail, and wind.

-For example, a tree limb (or even a full tree) falling on your standing seam metal roof could cause serious damage to the metal panels.
-If these limbs cause large dents and scratches to the metal panels, you should have your roof replaced before causing a costly leak
+A tree limb (or even a full tree) falling on your metal roof can cause serious damage to the metal panels.
+And if these limbs cause large dents and scratch the panels, you should have your metal roof replaced before a costly leak shows up.

 Check out this article on How Much a Metal Roof Costs to help you find your budgeting number for your metal roof replacement.